 Principles of Excellent Graduate Supervision

 We believe that graduate supervision has not received the scholarly attention it deserves as a complex form of pedagogy.
 To help focus attention on this, G+PS spearheaded the establishment of program on the Scholarship of Teaching and Learning as it relates to graduate supervision.
 Faculty leaders from across UBC participated in the program, and several later nucleated a Graduate Supervision Leadership Group, with a goal of enhancing understanding, reflection, and practices of excellent supervision across the campus.
 Working from available evidence and scholarship in the area, the group developed a set of Principles of Excellent Graduate Supervision along with related practices and resources, which were subsequently endorsed by the Senate Teaching and Learning Committee.
 The Leadership Group has since expanded to include key staff and student representatives on campus and continues to work on promoting high quality graduate supervision pedagogy.
-Current related initiatives include an Equity Fund project on intercultural competency and supervision, a working group on mentoring Indigenous graduate students, and a report and recommendations related to graduate supervision and student wellbeing.
+Related initiatives include an Equity Fund project on intercultural competency and supervision, a working group on mentoring Indigenous graduate students, and a report and recommendations related to graduate supervision and student wellbeing.

 Forum on Mentoring Indigenous Graduate Students

 In 2017, the Graduate Supervision Leadership Group and other key stakeholders from across campus sponsored a Forum on Mentoring Indigenous Graduate Students.
 Supported by the Teaching and Learning Enhancement Fund, the forum drew over 70 faculty, staff, and students to listen to international and local Indigenous scholars and students share exemplary programming and practices as well as institutional barriers and challenges Indigenous students face at UBC.
 The Forum resulted in a working group to compile a set of recommendations (e.g. developing a Welcoming Event for all new Indigenous graduate students in collaboration with the First Nations House of Learning, expanding the SAGE program, and considering new funding initiatives).
+These recommendations are currently being implemented.

 Celebrating Excellent Mentoring: Killam Mentoring Award and Great Supervisor Week